assirims/petri_nets/README.md

 5. Type and run "pip install -r requirements.txt"
 6. Run the server "python server.py"

-NOTE: If point 5 does not succed try following commands:
+NOTE 1: If point 5 does not succed try following commands:
 	"pip install --upgrade setuptools" or "easy_install -U setuptools"

+NOTE 2: If point 5 does not succed disable "read-only" setting for the project directory
+	and run command prompt as an administrator